shantoroy/shantoroy.github.io/_posts/2019-12-13-things-to-do-after-arriving-usa-as-graduate-student.md

 ##  Buy a sim card
 The first thing you have to do is to buy a sim card.
 Sim cards are available in nearby stores or you can order one online.
 WIthout a sim card it is difficult to contact family or browse internet until you have a broadband internet.
 In Texas, people usually start with `LycaMobile` that offers unlimited local and international calls alongside 5GB mobile data for 29$/month.
 However, the only problem with this one is the network availability.
 In case it is severe, people go for another career named `Sprint`.

+## Visit the Apartment Lease Office
+Visit the lease office on the day upon arrival if it remains open or on the next day during office hours.
+You need to sign the `lease contract`, get `security pass` for the lease area entrances, and get additional stuffs (`Mailbox key`, `Locker Access`, etc.).
+Also, if you have already checked your apartment, you can ask them to fix things if not in proper states.

 ##   Buy home stuffs
 Right after having some rest take a look in your apartment and make a list that you may need to buy.
 Here is a simple list that may come in handy.